All Saints' (ward)

 All Saints' was an electoral division of Manchester City Council which was represented from 1838 until 1971.
-It covered part of Chorlton-on-Medlock and was later expanded to include parts of Hulme.
+It covered a part of Chorlton-on-Medlock and was later expanded to also include parts of Hulme.

-Background
+Overview

-The ward was created in 1838 when the Manchester Borough Council was granted a Charter of Incorporation under the provisions of the Municipal Corporations Act 1835.
+All Saints' ward was one of the fifteen municipal wards created in 1838, when the Manchester Borough Council was granted a Charter of Incorporation under the provisions of the Municipal Corporations Act 1835.

 Initially, the ward covered the western half of Chorlton-on-Medlock township, which had been absorbed into Manchester by the borough's Charter of Incorporation.
-Its northern, southern, and western boundaries were shared with those of the former township, while its eastern boundary ran along York Street and Oxford Road.
-These boundaries remained in place until 1919 when the Greenheys area was transferred to the Moss Side East ward and its eastern boundary became Upper Brook Street.
-A further boundary revision took place in 1950 after which the northern boundary of the ward became Grosvenor Street and part of Hulme was transferred from the abolished Medlock Street ward.
-The ward was abolished in 1971 with most of its area transferred to the new Hulme and Moss Side wards.
+Its original boundaries remained in place until 1919, when the Greenheys area was transferred to the Moss Side East ward.
+A further boundary revision took place in 1950, when part of Hulme was transferred from the former Medlock Street ward.
+The ward was abolished in 1971, with most of its area being transferred to the new Hulme and Moss Side wards.

-From 1838 until 1885, the ward formed part of the Manchester Parliamentary constituency; from 1885 until 1918, it was split between the Manchester South and Manchester East Parliamentary constituencies; from 1918 until 1950, it was part of the Manchester Moss Side Parliamentary constituency; from 1950 until its abolition, it was part of the Manchester Exchange Parliamentary constituency.
+From 1838 until 1885, the ward formed part of the Manchester Parliamentary constituency.
+From 1885 until 1918, it was split between the Manchester South and Manchester East Parliamentary constituencies.
+From 1918 until 1950, it was part of the Manchester Moss Side Parliamentary constituency.
+From 1950 until its abolition, it was part of the Manchester Exchange Parliamentary constituency.